Save on these medications!

 - breast cancer; or

-Taking antipsychotic medicine in the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.
+Using antipsychotic medicine in the last 3 months of pregnancy may cause serious problems in the newborn.
 If you get pregnant, tell your doctor right away.
-Do not stop taking haloperidol without your doctor's advice.
+Do not stop the medicine without your doctor's advice.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.